800,000+ WordPress sites are already using MetaSlider!

 Slideshow with thumbnail images for navigation

-This next screenshot below shows the final result with “Width” set to 800px and “Thumb Width” set to 200px.
+This next screenshot below shows a slideshow with “Width” set to 800px and “Thumb Width” set to 200px.

 Completed Slideshow with thumbnail images for navigation